tariqmassaoudi/tariqmassaoudi.com/content/blog/psychology-principles/index.md

 ## **8. Brooks’s Law: More Is Not Always Better In project management**

-Brooks’s Law states that adding manpower to a late project only makes it later.
-This principle highlights the complexities of team dynamics and project planning.
+Picture a software development team racing against a tight deadline.
+In a last-minute bid to speed things up, additional programmers are brought in.
+Instead of accelerating progress, the project stalls further as the new team members require training and orientation.
+This scenario is a classic example of Brooks’s Law, which posits that adding manpower to a late project only makes it later.

 **Practical Application:**  In managing projects, consider the integration and training time new members require.
 Sometimes, more is not better.